Italy amid Coronavirus: Pondering What’s Important During Isolation

 A sixth generation Neapolitan and second-generation Classic Journeys guide, Ulisse lives in Naples with his wife, Anna, and their son, Lorenzo.
 An award-winning tour leader following in the footsteps of his iconic father, Sergio, Ulisse has been guiding travelers around his beloved southern Italy for more than a decade.
 He also was the first intern in the Classic Journeys office in La Jolla 20 years ago.
 In the wake of Italy’s Coronavirus outbreak, Ulisse has taken his role to a new level, as our man on the street, keeping us posted on how life in Italy is being impacted by COVID-19.
-This post follows Ulisse's previous updates 1 and 2.
+This post follows Ulisse’s previous updates.

 “Good days, good memories”

 In these days of isolation, one has time to ponder what is really fundamental in our lives.

 I have been calling a lot of my high school friends over the last two days, knowing I wouldn’t be catching them at a bad time because for the first time ever we are ALL doing the same thing: Staying in.

 We finally had the chance to shoot the breeze and fool around with no rush, like we used to do back in our younger days.

 One thing we really laughed about is how, before heading home for lunch once school had finished (the Italian school day is from 8am to 1pm), we’d gather for Neapolitan street pizza, ‘wallet’ style…